Tuam: Gymnastics

 Tuam All Star Gymnastics Club runs classes from its Athenry Road base.
-The club won its first national title in 2002, and club members have competed internationally.
-The club also takes part in local St Patrick's Day parades and Tuam's Summer Arts Festival.
 In 2010 the club reached the semi-finals of the All Ireland Talent Show.

 Swimming

 Tuam Swimming Club has been promoting swimming in the Tuam area since its foundation in 1950.
 The club season runs from September to the end of June each year.

 Culture

 Arts

 The Marian Choral Society was formed in 1974, with an initial aim to sing church and secular music.
 Then, in 1977, the first musical production was staged, with an annual show each October since.

 Earwig!
 Tuam Community Arts Group was formed in October 2003 to provide Tuam and its surroundings with an outlet for its creative talent.
 Since 2003, the group has organised an arts festival which includes visual arts, theatre, drama, spectacle, children's arts workshops, street performance and music.
 Earwig! also takes part in the annual St Patrick's Day parade in Tuam with an emphasis on bringing movement and spectacle.